docpad-archive/documentation/01-start/03-begin.html.md

 ### Updating our Layout

-Open your default layout and, before the `h1`, add the following:
+Open your default layout, and add the following before the `h1`:

 - `src/layouts/default.html.eco`